Sparse regular random graphs: Spectral density and eigenvectors: Estimating the rate of convergence of the ESD

-\begin{proof} The proof of this result is very similar to the proof of Lemma \ref{treeapp1}.
-We again use the estimates of McKay, Wormald, and Wysocka \cite{mww04} on the Poisson approximation to the number of short cycles.
-Consider a sequence $\{\zeta_n\}$ as in the statement.
+\end{lemma} \begin{pf} The proof of this result is very similar to the proof of Lemma~\ref{treeapp1}.
+We again use the estimates of McKay, Wormald and Wysocka~\cite{mww04} on the Poisson approximation to the number of short cycles.
+Consider a sequence~$\{\zeta_n\}$ as in the statement.
 It is clear from the choice that